stashed/docs/docs/guides/latest/workloads/overview.md

-# Backup and Restore volumes using Stash
+# Backup and Restore Workload's data using Stash

-This guide will show you how Stash backup and restore a kubernetes volumes using Stash.
+This guide will show you how Stash backup and restore workloads (Deployment, StatefulSet, DaemonSet etc.) data.

 ## Before You Begin